odira1/Comparative-Study-of-Programming-Languages/bank_loan/README.md

 <li> Customers request loans to banks until their goals are reached. </li>
 <li> Banks issue and deny loans as per the funds available.</li> <br/>

-prerequisites: Installation of Erlang and updating the environment variable.
+Prerequisites: Installation of Erlang and updating the environment variable.

 Instructions to run the project: